fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

       <cite> <embed> <object> <param> <strike> <caption> <tbody>
       To make copying the list easier, below all tags were placed in one line:
       <a> <p> <span> <div> <h1> <h2> <h3> <h4> <h5> <h6> <img> <map> <area> <hr> <br> <br /> <ul> <ol> <li> <dl> <dt> <dd> <table> <tr> <td> <em> <b> <u> <i> <strong> <del> <ins> <sub> <sup> <quote> <blockquote> <pre> <address> <code> <cite> <embed> <object> <param> <strike> <caption> <tbody>
-      If you are going to use CKEditor with Filtered HTML input format, please refer to the "Setting up Filters" section.
+      If you are going to use CKEditor with the Filtered HTML input format, please refer to the "Setting up Filters" section.
    7. To have better control over line breaks, you may disable the Line break converter in the chosen filter (recommended).